Updated: September 16th, 2014

-Perfect for many applications
+Photoshop frog brushes perfect for many applications

-Opening ABR PNG files in PS
+Opening ABR PNG images in PS

-If you add the ABR file to the presets folder (and this varies with the application - I would suggest searching the web for the current location for CS6 CS5 CS4), the designs will then appear in the list along with the assorted other sets such as basic, calligraphic, DP, drop shadow, dry media, faux finish that are loaded with the initial installation of PS and Elements.
+If you add the ABR to the presets folder (and this varies with the application - I would suggest searching the web for the current location for CS6 CS5 CS4), they will then appear in the list along with the assorted other sets such as basic, calligraphic, DP, drop shadow, dry media, faux finish that are loaded with the initial installation of PS and Elements.
 This might prove more useful in the installation.
 If you obtain the presets via the Adobe Exchange (latest version) that can be accessed within the application via the extensions section, the presets are properly installed in the presets folder by default without any interaction.

 Once loaded, you can then apply the strokes via all the various tools (such as paint, pencil, clone, art history, smudge - above you can see some of the tools that you can use with the tools such as the mixer tool and the pencil and paint tool in the toolbox - many of the tools are hidden beneath other tools).
-PNG files are also supplied and these can be used as strokes but they can also be used as patterns and displacement maps as well as just layers or images in the application.
+PNG images are also supplied and these can be used as strokes but they can also be used as patterns and displacement maps as well as just layers or images in the application.

 Use as a layer

-How were the designs created ?
+How were the Photoshop frog brushes created ?